minvws/nl-covid19-coronacheck-website/_questions/en/3-wanneer-zijn-de-apps-klaar-voor-gebruik.md

 ---
 index: 3
 set: 1
-title: When are the apps ready to be used?
+title: When are the apps ready to use?
 ---
-From June 5, you will need a negative test result to access some activities and locations.
-You can turn that into a personal QR code with CoronaCheck.
-Show the QR code and your ID at the entrance.
+From June 5, you need a negative test result to enter certain locations and activities.
+With CoronaCheck, you turn this test result into a personal QR code.
+Show the QR code and your proof of identity at the entrance.

-From the beginning of July you can also use CoronaCheck to create a personal QR code from your vaccination certificate.
-You can use this in the Netherlands or for travel to other countries in the European Union.
+From early July, you can use CoronaCheck to turn your vaccination certificate into a personal QR code.
+You can use it in The Netherlands or to travel to other countries in the European Union.